Port development and relocation

 +46 70 546 06 42

-Port of Norrköping will soon leave the inner harbour to make room for new homes and a new residential area.
+Port of Norrköping is leaving the inner harbour to make room for new homes and a new residential area.
 Instead we are growing in the Pampus Terminal.
 A modern and efficient port is valuable to ensure market supply, and with a continuously expansionary port, Norrköping and its surrounding region has a good support for strong future development.

 On behalf of the Municipality of Norrköping, we are planning for an expansion of the port operations there, and for a transformation of the Öhman Terminal.
 This is a part in the conversion of the inner harbour from port and industrial area to residential area.
 Hence, all port operations will end in the inner parts of the port.